Geely chairman builds $9 billion stake in Germany's Daimler

 The size of the holding accumulated by Li raises questions about how he was able to buy the stake without first alerting the German markets regulator that he had surpassed the 3 percent and 5 percent ownership thresholds.

-Zhejiang Geely owns Volvo Cars, as well as the maker of London’s black cabs, and last year acquired a 49.9 percent stake in Malaysian automaker Proton and a stake in Volvo Trucks.
+Forster explained that in the areas of electromobility and autonomous driving there should be more cooperation.

+“We are in competition with one another, but should cooperate in areas where it makes sense,” Forster told the audience.

-Additional peporting by Douglas Busvine in Frankfurt, Jan Schwarz in Hamburg and Ankit Ajmera in Bengaluru; Editing by Mark Potter and David Goodman
+Additional peporting by Douglas Busvine in Frankfurt, Jan Schwarz in Hamburg and Ankit Ajmera in Bengaluru; Editing by Mark Potter, David Goodman and Jacqueline Wong